 Unemployment Tip # 010 – Every reconsideration for unemployment benefits should address at least two outcomes: (i) a reversal or (ii) a subsequent phone conference with a judge.

 When an employee or worker looses a phone appeal, utilizing the rules outlined under Minnesota statute 268.105 becomes very significant.

-Unfortunately, a lot of applicants filing their own appeals fail to tell the unemployment judge what they appropriate outcome should be.
+Unfortunately, a lot of applicants filing their own appeals fail to tell the unemployment judge what the desired outcome should be or suggest alternatives.

 In other words, if the case should be reversed, tell the judge why and how by pinpointing legal issues, identify the correct rule of law, and share facts to support a reversal.

 Reconsideration: Another Phone Call

 Another great way to seek the desired reversal is helping an unemployment law judge reach the conclusion that a second or subsequent phone conference is necessary.
 In other words, facts or evidence was missed and a second phone call would clarify an incomplete record.